tushartyagi/hugo-tufte/README.md

 - Layout parameters: (NEW)
   + For more information, see [Hugo's Lookup Order | Hugo](https://gohugo.io/templates/lookup-order/).
   + `type` string: If set to `book`, layout files in [./layouts/book/](https://github.com/loikein/hugo-tufte/tree/main/layouts/book) will be prioritised.
-  + `layout` string: If set, layout files with this same will be prioritised.
+  + `layout` string: If set, layout files with the name of this field's value will be prioritised.

 ### Shortcodes